-Here are some of my favourite South Korean films, in no particular order.
+Here are a few of the best South Korean films to enjoy, in no particular order.

 My must-see on this list is definitely The Taxi Driver.
 I never thought a film about the terrible Gwangju uprising could be this funny.
 And it really is hilarious, until it very much isn’t.
 However, it makes this transition so seamlessly that you’re still laughing when you realise that those are tears in your eyes.

 It’s heartbreaking towards the end, as any story about a massacre must be.
 But these characters, including a German journalist and a taxi driver who ended up in the wrong place at the wrong time, are very real and very heart-warming.